Costa Rica: Overview

 Duration of the process

-Although the law sets an ordinary 30-day term for COPROCOM to analyse the notification application, in practice this term has been extended in some cases, since COPROCOM has requested additional information – mainly economic – to complete the analysis.
-As per the recent COPROCOM precedents, while the parties submit the additional information to COPROCOM the term is suspended, which in the end has extended the original resolution deadline.
+Although the law sets an ordinary 30-day term for COPROCOM to analyse the notification application, in practice this term has been extended in some cases, since COPROCOM has requested additional information – mainly economic – in order to complete the analysis.
+As per the recent COPROCOM precedents, while the parties submit the additional information to COPROCOM, the term is suspended, which in the end has extended the original resolution deadline.
 This stresses the importance of preparing a complete submission.

 Foreign companies are obliged to notify